 Union forces captured Daufuskie in 1861.
 Thousands of troops were camped on Daufuskie during the Civil War until 1865.
 At the end of the War, Daufuskie was inhabited primarily by freed slaves.
 These residents, because of the isolation of the Island, kept a culture alive that would have disappeared decades ago.
 The culture is called “Gullah” and remains to this day on Daufuskie Island.
 The word “Gullah” may come from Angola, the African nation origin of many slaves.

-In 1974 the famous motion picture, “Conrack”, was a story about on Daufuskie Island based on the award-winning autobiographical book, The Water Is Wide, by Pat Conroy.
+In 1974 the famous motion picture, “Conrack”, was a story about Daufuskie Island based on the award-winning autobiographical book, The Water Is Wide, by Pat Conroy.
 This is a story which recounted Pat’s early days of teaching African-American children at the Island’s two-room schoolhouse in 1969.
+The school house is currently being used as a coffee shop and the Daufuskie Blues indigo dyeing studio and shop.

 In 1984, Doctor Jack Scurry built the first Marina on Daufuskie Island.
 Soon after came the Haig Point and Melrose developments.
 With no airport or bridge on this isolated and beautiful island, Daufuskie is a rare gem that can be visited by private boats or public ferries.

-At the Daufuskie Island Resort and Breathe Spa, visitors travel paved roads in golf carts, watch the sun rise over the Atlantic from luxurious rooms at the Inn, quaint beach cottages, or sprawling private homes.
+Visitors travel paved roads in golf carts, watch the sun rise over the Atlantic from quaint beach cottages, or sprawling private homes.
 Outside the plantations, island residents travel dirt roads at a leisurely pace and enjoy the beauty of Daufuskie and a quiet lifestyle.
+There are memorable shops and restaurants on the island as well.